Configuring a site-to-site VPN tunnel with Coro Network and Microsoft Azure

 + Create

-to create a new virtual network gateway:
+to create a virtual network gateway:

 -